Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 <img src="data_analysis_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-The plot in Figure 1.4 shows that Crosby is a more of a playmaker than a goal scorer.
+The plot in Figure 1.4 shows that Crosby is more of a play maker than a goal scorer.
 The majority of his points comes from assists.
 On average, he has about 52 assists and 30 goals per season.
 He recorded both his lowest number of assists and goals in the 2011-2012 season when he only played 22 games.

-Faceoff Win Percentage is the percentage of faceoffs that a player has won.
-Winning faceoffs is a very important part of winning NHL games.
-This is because winning faceoffs most often leads to the team gaining puck possession which in turn often leads to goals.
-This importance is even more prominent when the team is on the power play.
+Faceoff win percentage is the percentage of faceoffs that a player has won.
+Winning faceoffs is a very important part of winning NHL games because it most often leads to the team gaining puck possession, which in turn often leads to goals.
+This importance is even more highlighted when the team is on the power play.

 ``` r
 ggplot(data = nhl_games_reg) +